 Tell Us Once service

 Tell Us Once (TUO) is a free service which enables you to report a death to most government services in one report.
-The report is then distributed to central and local government services securely and confidentially, so that you don’t have to inform service separately.
+The report is then distributed to central and local government services securely and confidentially, so that you don't have to inform services separately.

 The organisations that receive your report include:

 - Local council services such as council housing, housing benefit, council tax, Blue Badge and electoral registrations

 - HM Revenue and Customs (HMRC) for personal tax and to update regarding Child Benefit and Tax Credits claims (contact HMRC separately for business taxes, like VAT)

 - Department for Work and Pensions (DWP) to update benefits information for example: State Pension, Universal Credit

 - Passport Office to cancel a British passport